-No bake peanut butter bars are the perfect summer treat.
-They won’t heat up your kitchen and are so simple to make.
-They taste just like Reese’s peanut butter cups!
+No bake peanut butter bars are the perfect treat.
+They are easy to make and taste just like Reese’s peanut butter cups!

 Peanut Butter.
 Chocolate.
 No-bake.
 Just like Reese’s.

 Let me also tell you how dangerous these are.
 We’re talking put-them-in-the-freezer-to-“forget”-about-them-but-proceed-to-eat-them-straight-out-of-the-freezer good.
-Who cares if they almost break your teeth?
 Who cares if you get chocolate all over your face?
 Who cares if your overly sensitive teeth sting as you bite through the cold chocolate and peanut butter?
 Who cares?
-Your stomach is happy.
+You’re happy.
 Very, very happy.

-These no bake peanut butter bars couldn’t be any simpler to make, either.
-Really, really easy and you don’t have to turn the oven on.
+These no-bake peanut butter bars couldn’t be any easier to make, either.
+You don’t even have to turn the oven on.

 Hence the “no bake,” in case you haven’t had your coffee yet today.